 - KOLs can collaborate with brands to create co-branded lines of products and boost sales

-In 2018, cosmetics brand Nars launched their official Tmall store.
+In 2018, cosmetics brand Nars launched its official Tmall store.
 After launching the store, Nars began hosting regular live streaming shows on Taobao Live with their professional makeup artists.

 29% of Chinese customers, as compared to 13% globally, use social media to see what brands or products KOLs and celebrities are endorsing.